 Unlike today, when all vehicle details are stored on a central computer allowing access within seconds with just a few key presses, in 1953 there was a bulky file plus a hand-written index card for each and every vehicle.
 There were a dozen pairs of letters which indicated that a vehicle had been first registered in the West Riding of Yorkshire.
 We maintained a card for every one of 'our' vehicles whether it was currently kept inside the county or anywhere else in the United Kingdom.
 If the vehicle was kept in the West Riding, we had its file; if it had been transferred to another area, its file went with it.
 There was a suite of drawers containing the thousands of cards for vehicles that were currently kept in the West Riding but had been first registered elsewhere.
 Files for these vehicles were kept in an adjacent store room.
 We even retained the card when one of 'our' vehicles was subsequently scrapped or permanently taken off the road.
 I imagine there is a dusty archive somewhere where all the record cards for scrapped, crashed and written off West Riding vehicles are still stored.

-When the seniors in the office needed to refer to a card for any purpose, they either fetched it themselves from the appropriate drawer or, much more likely, shouted for one of the juniors to fetch it for them.
-When they had finished with it, they simply dropped the card into their out-tray.
-Towards the end of each day there were usually several hundred cards awaiting re-filing and the worst part of my job, as one of the juniors, was doing the re-filing.
+When the seniors in the office needed to refer to a card for file or any purpose, they either fetched it themselves from the appropriate drawer or, much more likely, shouted for one of the juniors to fetch it for them.
+When they had finished with it, they simply dropped the card/file into their out-tray.
+Towards the end of each day there were usually several hundred items awaiting re-filing and the worst part of my job, as one of the juniors, was doing the re-filing.
 By the time I left the job and joined the RAF I could tell you, from memory, where almost any vehicle had been first registered.

-Two days later I went for one of my regular solo bicycle rides.
-I battled in the icy cold conditions against very strong head winds as far as Denby Dale in the rolling foothills of the Pennines (the location since 1973 for the long-running BBC TV series Last of the Summer Wine.)
+Two days after opening my first bank account, I went for one of my regular solo bicycle rides.
+I battled in the icy cold conditions against very strong head winds as far as and then beyond Denby Dale in the rolling foothills of the Pennines (the locations since 1973 for the long-running BBC TV series Last of the Summer Wine.)
 From there I turned south east to Barnsley and then north again back to Wakefield.
-I covered 32 miles in exactly two hours and wrote that I was totally exhausted when I got home.
-I remember the ride in great detail even today; the headwinds seemed to follow me every time I changed direction - the Pennines can be like that.
+I covered 32 miles, non-stop, in exactly two hours and wrote that I was totally exhausted when I got home.
+I remember that ride in great detail even today; the headwinds seemed to follow me every time I changed direction - the Pennines can be like that.